Javi-Ro/JiltonsHotels/README.md

-# HADA-groupal , Members of the group
+# Members, and submission of the proposal

 Coordinator: Rodríguez Juan, Javier 77044366R